 The aim of this project was to determine the sources and atmospheric processes of airborne concentrations of PAH and their degradation products.
 This was completed by sampling from various monitoring stations throughout the UK using meteorological and air pollution instrumentation collecting environmental data and PAHs / quinones, respectively.
-The data collected was then subjected to Gas-Chromatography Mass-Spectrometry (GC-MS) analysis followed by interpretation using positive matrix factorisation.
+The data collected was then subjected to GC-MS analysis followed by interpretation using positive matrix factorisation.

-Collaborators: Prof Roy Harrison, Dr Juana Maria Delgado-Saborit, Mr Christopher Stark
+Collaborators: Prof Roy Harrison, Dr Juana Maria Delgado-Saborit and Mr Christopher Stark

 Total Radical Production and Degradation Products from Alkene Ozonolysis